Google Doodle: Doodlers

-The illustrators, engineers, and artists who design Google Doodles are called "Doodlers".
-These doodlers have included artists like Ekua Holmes, Jennifer Hom, Sophia Foster-Dimino, Ranganath Krishnamani, Dennis Hwang, Olivia Fields, and Eric Carle.
+Doodlers is Google's name for the illustrators, engineers and artists who design the Doodles.
+They have included artists like Ekua Holmes, Sophia Foster-Dimino, Lynnette Haozous, and Eric Carle.

-Interactive and notable doodles
+Notable doodles

-In May 2010, on the 30th anniversary of the 1980 arcade game Pac-Man, Google unveiled worldwide their first interactive logo, created in association with Namco.
-Anyone who visited Google could play Pac-Man on the logo, which featured the letters of the word "Google" on the Pac-Man maze.
+In May 2010, on the 30th anniversary of the 1980 arcade game Pac-Man, Google unveiled worldwide their first interactive logo, a playable Pac-Man Google Doodle, created in association with Namco.
+Anyone who visited Google could play Pac-Man on the logo, which featured the letters of the word Google on the Pac-Man maze.
 The logo also mimicked the sounds the original arcade game made.
-The "I'm Feeling Lucky" button was replaced with an "Insert Coin" button.
+The I'm Feeling Lucky button was replaced with an Insert Coin button.
 Pressing this once enabled the user to play the Pac-Man logo.
 Pressing it once more added a second player, Ms. Pac-Man, enabling two players to play at once, controlled using the W, A, S, D keys, instead of the arrows as used by Player 1.
-Pressing it for a third time performed an "I'm Feeling Lucky" search.
+Pressing it for a third time performed an I'm Feeling Lucky search.
 It was then removed on May 23, 2010, initially replacing Pac-Man with the normal logo.
 Later on that day, Google released a permanent site to play Google Pac-Man (accessed by clicking on top icon), due to the popular user demand for the playable logo.
 Pac-Man Doodle drew an estimated 1 billion players worldwide.

 Since that time, Google has continued to post occasional interactive and video doodles: